‘The arts need the youth’: Why two Kolkata-based entrepreneurs are hosting Bengal’s first Biennale

 We are collaborating with new art spaces in Kolkata.
 For example, the Red Bari,Z’s Precinct, and the Alipore Jail museum.

-Every Biennale has its own “haisiyat”.
+Every Biennale has its own “khasiyat”.
 We wanted Shantiniketan because it is such an important site for the arts.
 We could not dismiss it as an “off-site” venue and we couldn’t ignore Kolkata either.
 So calling it the Kolkata Biennale would be limiting it – the Bengal Biennale was more fitting.

 JB: We have more than 25 venues working with us.
 In Kolkata, we also got St James’s Church involved in this.
 They were really happy to host.